kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 For example, you could set a reference to a folder's location id and then use that as the parent location when creating articles in that folder.

-See the following example on using references.
-The first step creates a new content type in the system and sets a reference to its id.
+See the following example on using references: the first step creates a new content type in the system and sets a reference to its id;
-The second step adds a new policy to the editor role to allow editors to create objects of the new content type under the location with id 2.
+the second step adds a new policy to the editor role to allow editors to create objects of the new content type under the location with id 2.

     -